 Chicago’s Shedd Aquarium is located at the Museum Campus, just south of Grant Park.
 The campus, which also comprises the nearby Field Museum of Natural History and Max Adler Planetarium, is one of Chicago’s major tourist draws.

-The history of the aquarium goes back to 1924 when John Graves Shedd, a prominent businessman, donated 2 million dollar for the creation of an aquarium in Chicago – later followed by another one million dollar donation.
+The history of the aquarium goes back to 1924 when John Graves Shedd, a prominent businessman, donated 2 million dollars for the creation of an aquarium in Chicago – later followed by another one million dollar donation.
 He formed the Shedd Aquarium Society, which was responsible for the construction and operation of the aquarium.

 The society selected a location near the lake for its future aquarium and commissioned the architectural firm of Graham, Anderson, Probst and White with the design of the building.